LAKEHALKhaled/Portfolio-Website/README.md

 # Portfolio-Website
-Get to know me more ,you find all my information and previeous work here.

 * Portfolio Page is a place when people can ge an Idea about you, this is a small page that can benifit sales reps or small businesses have a face on the internet that can grow it later on to a more complex website.